solumspace/sass-grunt-style-guide/README.md

 3. Jekyll - for static site generation install by running 'gem install jekyll'.
 Note: You may need 'sudo' before that command for super user permissions.

-4. Jekyll Inline Svg - run 'sudo gem install jekyll-inline-svg'
+4. Jekyll dependencies installation 'sudo gem install jekyll-theme-cayman && sudo gem install jekyll-inline-svg'

 5. GruntJs Client - for running grunt specific tasks with 'grunt'.
 For this install with running 'npm install -g grunt-cli'.
 Note: If your only running the 'serve' and 'build' via NPM you will not need this.